daynix/VirtHCK/guest_tools/KitAutosetup/README.md

 HCK or HLK tests in the VirtHCK environment.
 * You can update the Kit filters, from time to time, using the shortcut created on the desktop of the Controller machine.
 Internet access is needed for that.
+* A shared folder between the Controller and the clients will be created on the Controller machine.
+It can be accessed via `\\HCK-STUDIO\HCK-SHARE` (or `\\HLK-STUDIO\HLK-SHARE`).
+Note, that by writing to it you are writing to the image of the Controller VM, so it is better to use the default VirtHCK Samba share when possible.
 * The Kit Studio can be started with the special shortcut that is created on the desktop of the Controller machine.